Real-Serious-Games/C-Sharp-Promise/README.md

 		.Then(() => RunAnimation("Bar"))		// is resolved when the animation is complete.
 		.Then(() => PlaySound("AnimComplete"));

-In this way we can use the non-generic promise to create sequences of visual effects.

 ## Running a Sequence of Operations